Did you know there are 500 million blogs on the internet out there right now?

 One Quarter Greek – Santorini

 Nicoletta is a photographer, travel writer and tour guide.
 She is also 3/4 Italian and 1/4 Greek.
-She decided many years ago that Santorini was the place for her and enjoys to show people the hidden parts of the island.
+She decided many years ago that Santorini was the place for her and enjoys showing people the hidden parts of the island.

 The Tiny Book – Crete